-It is an ideal replacement for normal wood, because bamboo bathroom paneling can be made out of bamboo harvested without cutting down the entire plant.
-It’s short growth cycle makes it an ideal resource to use instead of wood from trees.
+It is an ideal replacement for normal wood because bamboo bathroom paneling can be made out of bamboo harvested without cutting down the entire plant.
+Its short growth cycle makes it an ideal resource to use instead of wood from trees.

 Cut these areas out with a wood saw.
 Use a stud finder to mark the studs closest to the corners of the bathroom walls.
 You’ll attach each wall panel to the corners of the drywall with finishing nails, but the rest of the panel will be attached with paneling adhesive.

 Step 2 - Cut Bamboo Bathroom Paneling to Size and Attach

-Once you’ve used your saw to cut the bathroom panels to size and made the appropriate measurements for holes, cut out holes and then place the panel up against the wall to make sure that the holes are in the correct spots.
+Once you’ve used your saw to cut the bathroom panels to size and made the appropriate measurements for holes, cut out holes, and then place the panel up against the wall to make sure that the holes are in the correct spots.
 Apply paneling adhesive directly to the drywall using a trowel.

-Step 3 - Finishing the Bathroom Paneling
+Step 3 - Finish the Bathroom Paneling

 Use a nail set to drive the finishing nails into the bamboo bathroom paneling.
 Cover the nail holes with wood putty.
 Reattach any lighting fixtures, vent covers, or any other fixture that was removed to attach the wall paneling.

-Step 4 - Maintaining Bamboo Bathroom Paneling
+Step 4 - Maintain Bamboo Bathroom Paneling

 If you notice any stains, use a small amount of ammonia with warm water and a sponge to try and remove the stain.
 A bamboo stain or polish can be used to further protect your wood paneling.
 This isn’t necessary, but in a high humidity area like a bathroom, it can be very helpful.